katelloyd83/sound-fundamentals/modules/week-3/_posts/2012-01-01-captureYourWorld.md

 Place your phone somewhere that captures a soundscape.
 This soundscape should include a multitude of sonic events, interacting with each other in time.
 Your phone should be placed such that it is able to pick-up a wide range of sounds from an area.

-This soundscape can be captured inside or outside.
+For this assignment, I would like your soundscape to be captured outside.
 It can be busy with lots of sounds, or it can be quite sparse, instead emphasizing a few event over time.

 You should record more than you will ultimately end up using.
 I would encourage you to take a few 10-15 minute records of various locations.
 After capturing your locations, load the recordings into Reaper.
 Then listen back to them and select the best 60-90 seconds.
 I will leave the subjective decision for what defines "best" to you.
 But this is your opportunity to select a representation from these recordings that you find most engaging.